 Vacations are one of the most common opportunities for a pet to become lost.
 Because you’re out of your pet’s familiar comfort zone, and are unlikely to know those around you, it may be even more difficult than usual to retrieve a pet that has gone missing during a family vacation.

 Making sure your four-legged friend is well-identified and correctly protected can go a long way from preventing a tragedy from occurring.
 At the very least, all pets should be up-to-date on their vaccinations and wearing a collar with heavy-duty ID tags.
 ID tags should have the pet’s name, any medical conditions or allergies, and the owner’s contact information printed clearly and distinctly, and attached to the pet’s collar.
-PetHub takes things one-step up the technological ladder, providing owners with an additional engraved tag that is laser-etched with a unique QR code
+PetHub takes things one-step up the technological ladder, providing owners with a tag with a unique QR code linked to a free online pet profile.

 Another important precaution is to have your pet microchipped.
 This tiny device can be inserted underneath the pet’s skin with a long, thin needle, causing no more discomfort than the average vaccination.
 It contains not only your pet’s basic information, medical history, and your contact information.
 Even if your lost dog or cat somehow ends up in a shelter or emergency clinic a few states away, there’s the possibility for reunification.